Ceramic Dictionary

 Click on the title to see more images

 A Balance is an instrument for determining weight using suspended scales.
 It consists of a bar with a fulcrum in the center and at each end a scale hook or pan is suspended, one holding the object to be weighed and the other holding an object or weights.
-When weights are the same on both sides the point or support falls into place and is shown as a straight line or 90º.
-The following photos show two types of balances to weigh different material of different proportions.
+When the weight is the same on both sides the point or support falls into place and is shown as a straight line or 90º.
+The following photos show two types of balance used to weigh different material of different proportions.

-Read more about: Bean scales / Spring scales
+Read more about: Balance scale / Bean scales / Spring scales

 ca: ARGILA DE BOLES